wessenstam/demoguide/index.rst

 Working with your environment
 *****************************

-Once you have the VM open in a Browser window, you will get the Skytap Toolbar (click the arrow if you don’t see it or want to hide it).
+Once you have the VM open in a Browser window, you will get the Skytap Toolbar (click the arrow if you don't see it or want to hide it).

 .. figure:: images/lab004.png